tomjoht/tomjoht.github.io/_posts/2018/2018-04-18-madworld-conference-review.md

 categories:
 - general
 keywords:
-summary: "In this guest post, Jayna Locke explains what brought her to MadWorld the first time and what kept her returning.
-She describes the main reasons for attending, tips for getting the most out of the conference, best practices, and more."
+summary: "In this guest post, Jayna Locke explains what brought her to the <a href='https://www.madcapsoftware.com/conference/madworld-2018/'>MadWorld Conference</a> the first time and what keeps her returning.
+She describes the main reasons for attending, tips for getting the most out of the conference, best practices, and more.
+The MadWorld Conference takes place June 3-6, 2018 in San Diego, California."
 bitlink: http://bit.ly/madworldconferencereview
 ---

 The technical writing profession tends to be an overall solitary one, and it can be a vacuum.
 I'm a believer that everyone should attend a conference from time to time.
 If your company doesn't have a budget, try to find a way.
 As writers, we especially need community and the magical mental unblocking that can happen when we get away from our desks.

-* TOC
-{:toc}

 ## Why MadWorld?